arvindsuresh-math/Aug-2025-Math-Solution-Classifier/README.md

 3. Try the erroneous line detection (discriminative).
 (Arvind)
 4. Start thinking about what's needed for an app.
 (Mauro)
 5. Generate baselines with middle-sized models (~14B) and SOTA models (maybe gpt 4.1 and gemini flash-2.5).
 (Arvind)

+Final to-do list on Aug 10

+1. Planning the presentation:
+Tentative order (to be finalized)
+i.
+[0.75 minutes] Intro (what did we do, what is different from others, what is new, unique selling point) ii.
+[0.75 minutes] App demo iii.
+[1 minute] Data preparation pipeline iv.
+[0.75 minutes] Fine-tuning and model selection (design/hardware choices etc.)
+v.
+[1 minute] Model results (accuracy, some interesting samples) vi.
+[0.5 minutes] Limitations, improvements, next steps etc. (e.g. incorporating OCR to read hand-written solutions)

+2. Cleaning up the repo

+3. Re-factor code (definitely remove annoying LLM comments, convert into scripts)

+4. Add a single data pipeline notebook to illustrate the whole pipeline.

+5. Complete the app

+6. Update the project README (plan: finish all re-factoring, then feed entire codebase to ai studio, ask it to generate the readme)

+7. Add a document with literature review/comparison

+8. Executive summary of the project

+9.